FREQUENTLY ASKED QUESTIONS

 Where is the Notswolds?

-The Notswolds lies north of the Cotswolds, where the limestone belt begins to ripple through England’s central counties.
+The Notswolds lies north of the Cotswolds, where the oolitic limestone seam that built much of England’s timeless architecture begins to ripple through England’s central counties.
 At its heart is Rutland, with the region extending into neighbouring Lincolnshire, Leicestershire, Northamptonshire, Nottinghamshire, and Cambridgeshire.
-Perfectly placed between London and Birmingham, around 90 minutes by train or two hours by car from each, it’s also within easy reach of the North, sitting midway between Yorkshire and the capital.
-It’s a region that offers both space and accessibility in the heart of England..

 What is the Notswolds region known for?